ddoyen/maths-pl-bank/doc/template_tags.md

 # Fixed size matrix input fields

-They require the template `mathrfixedmatrix.pl` to be loaded, the first line of `exercise.pl` should thus be
+They require the template `mathfixedmatrix.pl` to be loaded, the first line of `exercise.pl` should thus be

 ~~~~
 extends = /template/mathfixedmatrix.pl